 - With the whole model selected, drag and drop the loading attribute Gravity from the Streeview onto the selection.
-With the Assign to Surfaces option selected, click OK to assign the loading attribute to Loadcase 1 - In the D Treeview drag and drop the Geometry layer name beneath the Attributes layer name.
+With the Assign to Surfaces option selected, click OK to assign the loading attribute to Loadcase 1 - After assignment, click the All loads on/off button to turn off the display of the loading.